 - All photocopied materials must be on letter size (8 ½ x 11 in.) paper.

 - Articles/chapters should be separated into discrete units.
 Multi-chapter submissions, even if sequential, need to be separated by paper clips (do not use staples).

 - Submissions of sequential chapters, which share a common page due to copying a book horizontally, will need to have the page common to both chapters duplicated and placed in the appropriate position for each chapter.

 - If a submission comes from a compilation work, that compiled work must be cited, not the original publishing information.

 Online Journal Links (e.g. EBSCO, JSTOR)

-- Created PDF’s should utilize grayscale and 200 dpi resolution settings.
-This will conform to our current standard and assure that file sizes remain manageable.
+Created PDF’s should utilize grayscale and 200 dpi resolution settings.
+This assures that file sizes remain manageable.

 Requesting Purchases of Reserve Items